robokoding/robokoding.github.io/_pages/kits/sumointerface/index.md

 This will set the threshold for the line sensors, meaning how big the brightness difference is between the white area and line.
 Change the value between 5 - 1000, it might be able to detect different colors.

 ![control_panel](/assets/img/sumorobot_python_code.png)

+## Debugging problems

+In case you are facing some problems with the SumoRobot you can contact [support@robokoding.com](#) In case you are interested to debug problems yourself you can head over to [GitHub](https://github.com/robokoding) to find all the design files and software.